mahmoudimus/ac/docs/public/concepts/hosted-data-storage.md

 You can use the `entity_property_equal_to` condition to decide whether or not to show a web fragment based on the data in an entity property.
-For example, if we had an issue entity property with the key `isSpecialUser` and a value of `true` (json boolean) then we could write the following conditon:
+For example, if we had an issue entity property with the key `isSpecialUser` and a value of `true` (JSON boolean) then we could write the following conditon:

     {
         condition: "entity_property_equal_to",